 Hunter Safety Class

 This 3-day class (minimum 14 hours) is held once a month and is designed for both adults and children.
 You must attend both days to finish the class.
-The requested donation is $20 per person.
 To make a reservation email us.

 California Hunter Safety Training

 In a continued effort to reduce firearm accidents, the State of California requires all first time resident hunters, regardless of age, to complete hunter safety training or pass a comprehensive equivalency test before purchasing a hunting license.

 We offer a 3-day hunter safety training class once a month in Santee.
 The class is designed for both adult men and women and children.
 Tutors are available for individuals with special needs including reading and comprehension difficulties.
 You must attend all 3 days to finish the class.
 The class cost will be a suggested donation at the time the class is held.

 The course consists of a minimum of ten hours of classroom, homework, and field instruction in the following areas: firearms safety and handling, sportsmanship and ethics, wildlife management and conservation, archery, black powder, wildlife identification, game care, first aid, and survival.
 After a student has successfully completed the course of instruction and passed the final examination, they are awarded a Certificate of Completion.
 Parents are encouraged to participate with their children in the course and it’s related activities.
 A student who is unsafe, or fails to demonstrate good sportsmanship will not be issued a Certificate of Completion.